 - Vocabulary/ Professional Vocabulary: Vocabulary may be primarily generic in nature when dealing with personal topics, but the examinee shows command of professional, specialized lexicon when dealing with topics of interest (such as US and international economy, politics, and/or societal issues).
 Circumlocution and rephrasing are to be expected.

 - Speech: Speech has to be clear and not lead to confusion.
 Pronunciation, lexicon, grammar and paragraph structure should not be so faulty as to prevent comprehension by native speakers unaccustomed to interacting with non-native speakers.
 Discourse may still reflect the oral paragraph structure of the examinee’s own language rather than that of the target language.

 - Knowledge of Subject Matter: The examinee has to show knowledge of the geography, customs, socioeconomic and sociopolitical structures as well as the history of Latin America and Spain.
 S/he also has to be aware of and knowledgeable about the past and present status of the relationship between those countries and the United States as well as current issues of importance in the Spanish-speaking world.

 How to prepare for the Exam?

-To prepare for the expected level of linguistic accuracy and fluency as well as to accumulate the necessary encyclopedic and current knowledge on socio-economic matters related to Latin American and Spain, we strongly encourage enrolling in an SFS language course: 2001, 2002, 2161, according to your placement and following the guidelines outlined above.
+- To prepare for the expected level of linguistic accuracy and fluency as well as to accumulate the necessary encyclopedic and current knowledge on socio-economic matters related to Latin America and Spain, we strongly encourage enrolling in an SFS language course: 2001, 2002, 2161, according to your placement and following the guidelines outlined above.
 For students who meet those guidelines, please click Spanish Major and Minor and SFS Proficiency Exam Preparation Packet for more information about the exam.